Sampson01/100DaysofCode/README.md

 **Thoughts:** Getting back into the swing of things was difficult at first, but I felt as time increased so did my dorment knowledge of HTML and CSS.

 **Link to work:** [Blank Document]
-- I created the website locally, so I cannot provide a link for my work just yet.
+- I created the website locally, so I cannot provide a link for my work just yet